zkessin/testing-erlang-book/README.md

 collective mind of the internet to make this book amazing and to cover a wide range of topics.

 This book is for now a work in progress and is at an early phase.
-The end goal is that it will be published as a book/ebook by a major publisher.

-In addition I am going to put the built HTML online in the near future.
+When the book is finished it will be published by O'Reilly media.

 ## Technical Details

-This project is being written in AsciiDoc which is a pretty simple format, you can find details here: http://www.methods.co.nz/asciidoc/ we will then convert it to Docbook (XML).
+This project is being written in AsciiDoc which is a pretty simple format, you can find details here: http://www.methods.co.nz/asciidoc/

 ## How do you decide what to include